Many people realize the concept of personal growth and learning is an important component of fulfillment and living an exceptional life.

 For many of us though, we grew up and passed through a school system focused on simply regurgitating facts and “correct” answers.
 Schools often view students as empty receptacles for knowledge to be poured into.
 Unfortunately, this system was originally designed on the conveyer belt model of factories: producing students, not developing their human potential.

 So, when faced with a new student at the Wright Foundation, our first job is to help them overcome the various and sundry traumas of their upbringing, whether they’ve succeeded in their education or not.
 In fact, it’s often those who succeeded in school who are more difficult to help.
-Those who fit into the school system, received high marks, great board scores, and understand the metrics of test-taking, often have a harder time with the creativity and freedom of exploration that comes with lifelong learning.
+Those who fit into the school system, receive high marks, great board scores, and understand the metrics of test-taking, often have a harder time with the creativity and freedom of exploration that comes with lifelong learning.
 They’ve become hypnotized by a system that’s turned them into perfect test-takers, not experiential learners.

 I’m reminded of a recent meeting we had with a fabulously successful entrepreneur and business leader.
 This gentleman also serves on our board and had the opportunity to address our graduate students.
 He was so moved and inspired by the methodologies we use in our University, to engage our students.